Zeba-Sultana/Sultana_etal_2022/7_ValidationExperiments/2_Activin_Actri_DR/ReadMe_PS10_Val_Act_Actri.txt

 1.)
 Read in the files output by script 1(Smad2p values for ActDR and SBDR) into the following dataframes : Activin_DR_Smad2 and SB_DR_Smad2
 2.)
-Select the required columns and rename for ease of identfication
+Select the required columns and rename for ease of identfication 3.)Plot the results using cutom function.

-4.) x-axis :
+Note on the x-axis :
 For increasing Activin signaling, in case of Activin DR, it is straight forward.
-I plot the log2(Activin concentration+1) on x-axis.
+Plotted the log2(Activin concentration+1) on x-axis.
-For SBDR, it is one additional step, since increasing signaling via the Activin pathway corresponded to lesser concentration ofthe Activin Receptor Inhibitor SB, I did the following.
-Calculated the log2(SB conc+1).
-Them multiplied it with -1 to invert the seq, so the values corresponding to the highest concentration of the inhibitor lie at the left most side of the plot.
+For decreasing the signaling via Activin pathway we used Activin receptor inhibitor.
+So to have the plot such that moving from left to right increases the signaling via Activin pathway, multiplied log2(SB conc+1) with -1 so as to invert the seq.
+So the values corresponding to the highest concentration of the inhibitor lie at the left most side of the plot.